SalesforceLabs/ActionPlans/README.md

 1. If you are setting up a Developer Edition: go to **Setup**, under **My Domain**, [register a My Domain](https://help.salesforce.com/articleView?id=domain_name_setup.htm&type=5).

-1. Run this command in a terminal to deploy the app.
+1. Run this command to deploy the app.

     ```
     sfdx force:source:deploy -p force-app